Seburan/actions-hinacalc/developers-notes.md

 # Developer's Notes
-This conversational action has not been designed as product to be widely used.
+This conversational action has not been designed as an end-user product.
+This is a sample app to demonstrate capabilities of Google Assistant.
-This is a sample app quickly designed in my head as I was helping my daughter to learn arithmetic at elementary school.

 If you are going to build a Google Assistant conversational action product, feel free to use this as a reference.

+The idea came to my head as I was helping my daughter to memorize basic arithmetic learned at elementary school.

 # Sprints